example42/example42.github.io/_posts/2019-12-09-request-for-tinydata-part1.md

 The example used here for openssh can be done **virtually for all applications you can think about** (for which there's a package to install and the right tinydata).

-This can be useful when **we know how to configure our application**, and we want a quick way to puppettize it without getting lost in finding the right component modules with its bunch of dependencies, in a way the allows us to concentrate just on the data to customise, which, for the above example, could be Hiera data as follows:
+This can be useful when **we know how to configure our application**, and we want a **quick way to puppettize** it without getting lost in finding the right component modules with its bunch of dependencies, in a way the allows us to concentrate just on the data to customize, which, for the above example, could be Hiera data as follows:

     profile::openssh::template: profile/openssh/sshd_config.erb
     profile::openssh::options: